ml242/dossier/README.md

 Names are pulled from the list of everyone going

+STYLING/Functionaling

+Make a toggle for the game mode

+Only show six at a time
+make the game do something each time you win / lose a round.

+bond tropes?

+add copy to intro page

+add to calendar

+text description of the events

+map it with google maps

+show linkedin peeps when logged in to fb

 As "Motherfucking James Bond 007"
   I'd like to be able to create an account for the Dossier App So I can use the app